-Exploring kidney-tonifying effect of Qi-Xian Decoction for asthma treatment by modulating the proliferation and migration of endogenous BMSCs
+Exploring the kidney-tonifying effect of Qi-Xian Decoction for asthma treatment by modulating the proliferation and migration of endogenous BMSCs

 -